 Being a sole trader means you’re self-employed and can keep any profits you earn after tax.
 It is important to be aware that, as a sole trader, you will be personally responsible for any losses your business makes.

 Setting up as a sole trader is simple and you can start trading immediately.

-Once you earn more than £1,000 in a tax year (which runs from 6 April to the following 5 April in any given year) you’ll need to register for Self-Assessment.
-If turnover reaches £85,000 you’ll need to register for VAT.
+Once you earn more than £1,000 in a tax year (which starts on April 6th and ends April 5th the following year) you’ll need to register for Self-Assessment.
+If turnover reaches £85,000, you’ll need to register for VAT.
 You can register your company for VAT here.

 As the most popular business structure in the UK, 60% of businesses fall into the sole trader category.